logfellow/logstash-logback-encoder/README.md

 The encoder will prepare the output JSON and pass it to given _payloadConverter_, which will then convert it to a proper format.

-The logstash-logback-encoder library contains `net.logstash.logback.encoder.converter.LumberjackPayloadConverter`, which adds additional metadata to serialized output, which are needed by Lumberjack protocol.
+The logstash-logback-encoder library contains [`LumberjackPayloadConverter`](/src/main/java/net/logstash/logback/encoder/converter/LumberjackPayloadConverter), which adds additional metadata to serialized output, which are needed by Lumberjack protocol.

 #### Providers for LoggingEvents